 Ventura: It would have been a great show.
 Let me give the premise for the people that don’t remember Tag Team.
 It was a great premise; it was gonna be like The A-team.
-It was not going to be very serious; it was going to be a seven o’clocker at night that the kids could watch.
+It was not going to be very serious; it would be a seven o’clocker at night that the kids could watch.
 It was basically this; two wrestlers get kicked out of wrestling, and they become cops.
 It actually came from the idea from a six-year-old boy.
-The writer who wrote the script was sitting watching wrestling with his son, and he said, “Gee Dad, wouldn’t it be neat to see two wrestlers become cops,” and that’s how the whole thing started, that was the background on the whole thing.
+The writer who wrote the script was sitting watching wrestling with his son, and he said, "Gee Dad, wouldn’t it be neat to see two wrestlers become cops," and that’s how the whole thing started.
+That was the background on the whole thing.

 Piper: Me too.
-I believe it would have opened up a lot of doors for a lot of other people and for ourselves and for our families.
+I believe it would have opened up many doors for many other people and ourselves and our families.
 There were no egos.
 None at all.
 We all went in with our hearts.

 Ventura: The other thing too; you and I did all our own stunts, so they didn’t even have to do hard cuts for stuntmen, because when we jumped off of buildings, we did it ourselves.

 Piper: And this is Hollywood.
 They felt so bad they got us a massage.